SixArm/rust-101/topics/syntax/tuples-for-ordered-collections.md

 let age = person.1;
 ```

 Tuples are often used to return multiple values from a function.
-For example, the `std::fs::metadata` function returns a `Result<std::fs::Metadata>` object, which contains information about a file or directory, such as its size and permissions.
-The `std::fs::metadata` function returns a tuple containing the `std::fs::Metadata` object and the `std::io::Result` object, which contains information about any errors that occurred:
+For example, the `std::fs::metadata` function returns a result that is tuple, and contains information about a file or directory, such as its size and permissions:

 ```rust
 use std::fs;